-All candidates for a certificate must exhibit pre-certification competency of PL 94-142 before being recommended for the certification they seek.
+All candidates for a certificate must exhibit pre-certification competency of 22 PA Code, chapter 49.2 before being recommended for the certification they seek.
 Education students seeking certification are evaluated annually by the Department of Education faculty.
 This evaluation is based on both academic and non-academic (personal and professional) criteria.
 Students whose professional development is deemed unsatisfactory in these areas are subject to department probation and may be recommended to the Graduate Dean for dismissal from their program of study.